BeAllAround/S2S-Compilers-Blog-Series-Public/README.md

-The performance is, more or less, the same as the function without the `inline` but also added `static` so that makes it a tad faster.
+The performance is, more or less, the same as the function without the `inline` but also added `static` so that makes it a tad faster with `-O1` on (but no difference without any).

 ```bash
 _switch_go